DrKLO/Telegram/README.md

-## Teleport - unofficial client of Telegram for Android
+## Dahl - unofficial client of Telegram for Android

-[Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
-It’s superfast, simple and free.
-This repo contains the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).
+[Dahl](https://dahl.tilda.ws/) is a third-party Telegram client with not many but useful modifications.

 ## Creating your Telegram Application

-We welcome all developers to use our API and source code to create applications on our platform.
-There are several things we require from **all developers** for the moment.

 1. [**Obtain your own api_id**](https://core.telegram.org/api/obtaining_api_id) for your application.
 2. Please **do not** use the name Telegram for your app — or make sure your users understand that it is unofficial.